alperenbutun/applying-kalman-filter-to-erroneous-data/README.md

 There are three files in total.
 * Kalman Filter.pdf: File showing the algorithm and plot of estimation.
+* KalmanDataZ.pdf: File showing the algorithm and the filter's z variable which is keeping the original measurement data.
 * KalmanDataX.pdf: File showing the algorithm and the filter's x variable which is keeping estimation data.
-* KalmanDataY.pdf: File showing the algorithm and the filter's y variable which is keeping the original measurement data.